Pumpkin Spice Pancakes

 This post may contain affiliate links.
 Please read our disclosure policy.

-A great way to make use of that extra can of pumpkin
+Pancakes are a great way to make use of that extra can of pumpkin.

-If you are like me, after Thanksgiving you have a couple of cans of pumpkin the in the pantry that didn’t make it into the pies.
+If you are like me, after Thanksgiving you have a couple of cans of pureed pumpkin in the pantry that didn’t make it into the pies.
 This is excellent news.
+This cozy, moist, and fluffy pancake recipe is the first thing you should make!

 If you are like me, after Thanksgiving you have cans of pumpkin that didn’t make it into the pies.
 Turn those leftovers into these Spiced Pumpkin Pancakes.